weld/core/README.md

 Upgrading Weld in WildFly
 -------------------------

-Firstly, set the `JBOSS_HOME` environment property to point to your WildFly installation which already contains Weld 3 in older version:
+Firstly, set the `JBOSS_HOME` environment property to point to your WildFly installation:

 > $ export JBOSS_HOME=/opt/wildfly